ghost-brigade/ghost-rider/README.md

 1. Clone the repository.
 2. Copy the `.env.example` file to `.env` and fill in the necessary values.
+3. Run `docker-compose up -d`
-3. Install dependencies by running `make init`.
+4. Install dependencies by running `make init`.
-4. Create a database and seed it by running `make db`.
+5. Create a database and seed it by running `make db`.
-5. Start the application by running `make run`.
+6. Start the application by running `make run`.

 Access to the **API** : http://localhost:5000